kushank1207/collegestion/Sprint2.md

 * [Tailwind](https://tailwindui.com/documentation)
 * [Php](https://php.org/)

+###TASKS TO BE UPDATED
-Code to be updated and modified
+- Code to be updated and modified

-Task roles to be updated and modified
+- Task roles to be updated and modified along with disintegration and allotment of individual task

-front end part to be disintegrated into several structures.
+- Front end part to be disintegrated into several structures